AdnanAnwarAwan/Variable-Switching-DC-Power-Supply/Variable-Switching-DC-Power-Supply/hardware/schematics/README.md

    encoder, status LEDs, fan driver.

 **Note:** the IR2104 is driven from a single STM32 PWM output (PA8 → IR2104 IN);
 the driver generates the complementary gate signals and dead-time.
-If your schematic instead shows two separate gate signals from the MCU, it was drawn for a dual-input driver (e.g. IR2110) — reconcile it with the firmware pin map in `firmware/Core/Inc/main.h` and see `docs/design_review_findings.md` DR-1.